graebnerc/DataScienceSpring23/content/notes/data-wrangling-lecture-notes/pubdir/index.md

 often.
 But for code development it might be nevertheless helpful to write the intermediate steps explicitly.

-# Creating of manipulating variables
+# Creating or manipulating variables

 The function `dplyr::mutate()` is used both for manipulating existing columns as well as creating new columns.
 In the first case the name of the